chrispipito/domain-driven-design-learning/Core Concepts of Domain-Driven Design.md

 # Core Concepts of Domain-Driven Design

 ## Ubiquitous Language
 - **Definition**: Ubiquitous Language is a shared language that is developed collaboratively by the domain experts and the development team.
-It is used consistently throughout the project, in conversations, documentation, and code.
+It is used consistently throughout the creation and modification of a software product, in conversations, documentation, and code.
-- **Importance**: Ubiquitous Language helps bridge the communication gap between domain experts and developers.
+- **Importance**: Ubiquitous Language helps bridge the communication gap between domain experts and techical experts.
 It ensures that everyone has a clear and consistent understanding of the domain concepts, reducing misunderstandings and ambiguity.
-- **Collaboration**: Creating a Ubiquitous Language involves close collaboration between domain experts and developers.
+- **Collaboration**: Creating a Ubiquitous Language involves close collaboration between domain experts and technical experts.
 It requires iterative refinement and continuous feedback to ensure that the language accurately represents the domain.

 ## Bounded Contexts
 - **Definition**: A Bounded Context is a specific area of the domain that has its own Ubiquitous Language and a clear boundary.
 It represents a logical boundary within which a particular model is defined and applicable.